conqp/mcipc/docs/source/rcon.rst

 JSON serialization
 ------------------

-:py:class: :py:class:`mcipc.rcon.response_types.players.Players` and :py:class:`mcipc.rcon.response_types.location.Location` objects can be serialized into a JSON-ish `dict` by passing them to the `dict()` constructor:
+:py:class:`mcipc.rcon.response_types.players.Players` and :py:class:`mcipc.rcon.response_types.location.Location` objects can be serialized into a JSON-ish `dict` by passing them to the `dict()` constructor:

 .. code-block:: python